Victoria Pendleton: In the media

 Pendleton featured on the cover of men's magazine FHM in 2009.
 In 2012, Harper's Bazaar magazine named her as joint recipient of British Ambassador of the Year in their Women of the Year Awards.
-In February 2012, Halfords released a Pendleton branded range of women's bikes including the Somerton, the Brooke, and the Dalby on which Pendleton herself had worked as a design consultant.
-She was a brand ambassador for Oral-B and Pantene in the build-up to the 2012 Summer Olympics.
-She was also the subject of a BBC television documentary titled Victoria Pendleton: Cycling's Golden Girl which aired in July 2012.
+In February 2012, Halfords released a Pendleton branded range of women's bikes on which Pendleton herself had worked as a design consultant.
+In the build up to the 2012 Summer Olympics, she was a brand ambassador for Oral-B and Pantene.

-In 2012, Pendleton was a contestant on series 10 of Strictly Come Dancing, in which her professional partner was Brendan Cole.
+Pendleton was the subject of a BBC television documentary titled Victoria Pendleton: Cycling's Golden Girl which aired in July 2012.
+Later that year, she was a contestant on series 10 of Strictly Come Dancing, in which her professional partner was Brendan Cole.
 She was the seventh of the fourteen celebrities to leave the show.
-Pendleton's released an autobiography titled Between the Lines in September 2012.

-At the 2014 Conservative Party Conference, Pendleton introduced the Secretary of State for Education Nicky Morgan before her keynote speech on 30 September, speaking about the importance of sport in education.
-She said, "If you want more children to leave school healthy and prepared for life in modern Britain, with everything that will be thrown at them, you might as well give them a sporting chance."

-In 2016, Pendleton partnered with Clinique, joining as a Difference Maker for the Clinique Difference Initiative, with the aim to inspire women and support the provision of educational and healthcare support.
+Pendleton released an autobiography titled Between the Lines in September 2012.
+At the 2014 Conservative Party Conference, Pendleton introduced the Secretary of State for Education Nicky Morgan before Morgan's keynote speech on 30 September; Pendleton spoke about the importance of sport in education.
+In 2016, Pendleton partnered with Clinique, with the aim to inspire women and support the provision of educational and healthcare support.

-In May 2018, Pendleton was forced to abandon a charity Everest ascent that she was doing with TV presenter Ben Fogle.
+In May 2018, Pendleton was forced to abandon a charity Everest ascent that she was completing with TV presenter Ben Fogle.
 At Base Camp 2 (6400 m of altitude), she experienced hypoxia which was caused by a shortage of oxygen.
 It took her three weeks of antibiotics to get over chest and ear infections.
 In 2019, Pendleton stated that she had suffered severe depression and had contemplated suicide after her failed Everest expedition.
-She revealed that surfing had helped her recovery and she subsequently became a patron of the Wave Project charity which utilises surfing as a therapy.
+She stated that surfing had helped her recovery, and she subsequently became a patron of the Wave Project charity which utilises the sport as a therapy.

 In 2019, Pendleton competed on Celebrity SAS: Who Dares Wins for Stand Up to Cancer (SU2C).
-Pendleton was accused of creating a "toxic" atmosphere during the filming of TV show Don't Rock the Boat in November 2020 by crew mate Craig Charles.
-In 2021, she co-commentated on the cycling as part of the BBC's Olympics coverage in Tokyo.
-In January 2025, she appeared on an episode of the TV show The Dog House in which she adopted a rescued Rhodesian Ridgeback named Leilo.
+In November 2020, Pendleton was accused by crew mate Craig Charles of creating a "toxic" atmosphere during the filming of the TV show Don't Rock the Boat.
+In 2021, she co-commentated on the cycling as part of the BBC's Summer Olympics coverage.
+Pendleton has also appeared in the TV show The Dog House in which she adopted a rescued Rhodesian Ridgeback.
+In 2026, she authored a psychology book called The Fear Opportunity.

 Personal life

-Pendleton was made a Member of the Order of the British Empire (MBE) in the 2009 New Year Honours, and she was made a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to cycling.
+Pendleton was made a Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to sport, and she was made a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to cycling.
+In 2014, she was inducted into the British Cycling Hall of Fame.